 A team that treats the body, mind and spirit

-Children’s Hospitals and Clinics of Minnesota’s integrative medicine program uses an interdisciplinary approach to treat children.
+Children’s Minnesota’s integrative medicine program uses an interdisciplinary approach to treat children.
 Doctors, advanced practice nurses, nurses and psychologists work alongside massage therapists, reflexologists and other specialists to deliver comprehensive healing treatments, often in conjunction with conventional medicine.

 When you visit the integrative medicine program, you may meet several different specialists with different types of backgrounds including: